 The Baha'i Faith was introduced to Macao in 1953.
 Its administrative body - the Local Spiritual Assembly of the Baha'is of Macao - was established in 1958.
 Later, a local Baha'i Centre was set up in Taipa in 1984, and another local centre was set up in Coloane in 1988.
 An administrative body covering the entire territory - the National Spiritual Assembly of the Baha'is of Macao - was established in 1989, which also oversees the three local bodies of the Baha'is in Macao.
-Currently it has over 2,500 adherents.

-The National Spiritual Assembly of the Baha'is of Macao established a school in Macao which includes a kindergarten, a primary school and a secondary school.
+The National Spiritual Assembly of the Baha' is of Macao established a school in Macao, which includes a kindergarten, a primary school and a secondary school.
 It received a land grant from the Government in 2008 for campus expansion.
-Thus far, it has provided education to several thousand students, from many other countries.
+Thus far, it has provided education to several thousand students from many countries.